Search This Blog

 Bail out industry Definitely NOT government.
 Industry should create its own rainy day buffer.

-Non intrusive testing/tracing capabilities for pandemic management Ideally government as this is public-health-issue.
+Non intrusive testing/tracing capabilities for pandemic management Government.
+This is public-health-issue, as opposed to personal healthcare.
 But I cannot imagine any government building a tracking/tracing capability which it won't misuse by invading into citizen privacy.
 Honouring privacy requires ethics of the highest order, and no government can maintain high ethics.

 None of the ideas is my original.
 It is a synthesis of ideas that I picked up over the years from Swaminomics, Atanu Dey, Gurucharan Das, Paul Graham, Ayn Rand, Amlan Dutta, Ashok Desai.